If you are struggling with disobedience, defiance, or children who don’t listen to what you say, here’s how to get your kids to mind without the fuss.

-Do you find yourself standing and talking… and lecturing… and repeating yourself over and over… and ordering… and then getting ticked off and yelling?
+Do you find yourself talking… and lecturing… and repeating yourself over and over?

-If we can build a habit of training and following through with consequences we can avoid lecturing almost altogether.
-There will be times when we must explain or discuss a situation, but we must think of “lecturing” as a sign we are desperate to convince our kids to do what we want.
+There will be times when you must explain or discuss a situation, but one must think of “lecturing or yelling” as a sign you are desperate to convince our kids to do what we want.

-Lecturing our kids doesn’t fix the problem and we just end up frustrated
+The truth is, lecturing and yelling at our kids doesn’t fix the problem… we just end up frustrated.

 1. Explain instructions, concepts and principles in times of non-conflict